devtpc/Spark01-Basics/README.md

 ### Prepare the AKS cluster for spark-submit

-If you destroyed your previous AKS cluster, and set it up with the same name, you might need to edit your .kube/.config file to remove your previous credentials.
+If you destroyed your previous AKS cluster, and now you are trying to set it up with the same name, you might need to edit your .kube/.config file to remove your previous credentials.

 The cluster can be set up by typing `make prepare-spark` The individual steps behind this command: